awslabs/aws-cloudfront-extensions/docs/en/distribution-management/ssl-certificates/create-new-certificates.md

 * Step2 will be completed once ACM had issued all expected certificates.
 ACM only issues the certificates if all DNS validation were done.(This step will be blocking until user do the DCV validation on all the domain names on related name servers, please refer to [this link](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html))
 * Step3 will be completed once all expected distributions were created in CloudFront.

 After Step1, the domain owners are expected to complete DNS validation process.
-See more details in *Instruction - DNS validation process with your DNS Provider*.
+See more details in [DNS validation process with your DNS Provider](./dns-validation-process.md).

 After Step3, the domain owners are expected to add new CloudFront distribution to map to CNAME.
-See more details in *Instruction - Adding CloudFront record for CNAME with your DNS Provider*.
+See more details in [Adding CloudFront record for CNAME with your DNS Provider](./add-record-for-cname.md).

 If the job failed, refer to [Clean up resources](clean-up-resources.md) to clean up the created ACM and CloudFront distributions if needed.